 Ph.D. in Health, Sport and Exercise Science

-The Doctor of Philosophy in Health, Sport and Exercise Science is a research-focused degree, designed to prepare future scholars to contribute to their chosen discipline through teaching, research and service.
+The Doctor of Philosophy in Health, Sport and Exercise Science (Catalog overview) is a research-focused degree, designed to prepare future scholars to contribute to their chosen discipline through teaching, research and service.
 Candidates choose among four concentrations:

 - Exercise Science